 Kaleidoscope supports organisations of all sizes and across the team has experience of working in all types of health settings from primary care practices to large multi-site hospitals.Read More

-The scope of GDPR extends far beyond simply data security and Kaleidoscope have worked with a variety of medical technology developers supporting them with compliance with GDPR and access to the UK's NHS market.Read More
+The scope of GDPR extends far beyond simply data security.
+Kaleidoscope have worked with a variety of medical technology developers supporting them with compliance with GDPR and access to the UK's NHS market, including DTEC..Read More

 Kaleidoscope has experience supporting Clinical Research Organisations (CRO) and sponsors to navigate the complex legislative landscape.Read More